Maradox/osmdroid-wiki/How-to-use-the-osmdroid-library.md

 ## How to add the built-in Minimap

 Note: do not use when rotation is enabled!
+(Keep reading for a work around)

 ````
 mMinimapOverlay = new MinimapOverlay(context, mMapView.getTileRequestCompleteHandler());